Home / Uncategorized / Sweet Shortcrust Pastry

 • Easy to make.
 With just a few simple ingredients and some basic steps, even beginner bakers can achieve fantastic results.
 The addition of icing sugar gives the pastry a subtle sweetness that elevates any dessert.
 The light and flaky texture of the pastry is also a standout feature, making every bite a delight.

 • Reliability.
 Mary Berry is known for her foolproof recipes, and this one is no exception.
 You can trust that your pastry will turn out beautifully every time.
-Lastly, this recipe allows for customization.
+Lastly, this recipe allows for customisation.
 You can easily add flavours like vanilla or citrus zest to the dough to create unique variations.

 So why not give Mary Berry’s Sweet Shortcrust Pastry a try?
 It’s sure to become a staple in your baking repertoire.